CarePoint Health: $67M DIP and Confirmed Plan Transfers NJ Hospitals

 | DIP Facility | $67 million (dual-facility structure: $25 million Hoboken/Christ facility, $42 million Bayonne facility) |

 Operating footprint.
-CarePoint entered chapter 11 as the parent of a Hudson County hospital footprint anchored by Bayonne Medical Center, Hoboken University Medical Center, and Christ Hospital — licensed acute-care facilities that public reporting described as 278 beds, 348 beds, and 349 beds, respectively.
-CarePoint described serving more than 60% of Hudson County's population and described a payer mix where 65% of patients were uninsured or underinsured.
+CarePoint entered chapter 11 as the parent of three Hudson County hospitals — Bayonne Medical Center, Hoboken University Medical Center, and Christ Hospital, with 278, 348, and 349 licensed beds, respectively.
+CarePoint said it served more than 60% of Hudson County's population, with 65% of patients uninsured or underinsured.

 Distress drivers.
-CarePoint's filing communications described "dramatic" post-COVID operating cost increases, persistent reimbursement challenges, and inadequate public funding relative to the system's charity-care burden PRNewswire.
-Bankruptcy filings described significant unpaid trade debt and litigation pressure.
-Hudson County reporting characterized the hospitals as "vital lifelines".
+CarePoint's filing communications attributed the case to post-COVID operating cost increases, persistent reimbursement challenges, and inadequate public funding relative to its charity-care burden.
+The First Day Declaration of CFO Shamiq Syed also described significant unpaid trade debt and substantial litigation pressure as contributing factors.

 Capital structure.
-Bankruptcy filings described a capital structure with multiple layers of secured debt across different hospital operating entities and related borrowers, plus material other obligations.
-The table below summarizes selected secured facilities and other obligations as described in filings, with amounts stated as outstanding as of the petition date.
+CarePoint's capital structure layered secured debt across the hospital operating entities and related borrowers, plus material other obligations First Day Declaration.
+Selected secured facilities and obligations outstanding as of the petition date:

 |---|---|---|